unicode-org/icu4x/README.md

 ## Documentation

 More information about the project can be found in [the docs subdirectory](docs/index.md).
+To see technical information on how to use ICU4X, visit our [API docs](https://unicode-org.github.io/icu4x-docs/icu_locale/index.html).